Every location is different with uniquely configured entrances, but all have one thing in common: the entrance needs to be easily accessed.

 Example: The width of the entrance or doorway where the ramp will start

 In a couple of sentences below, we will talk about ADA recommendations, but it’s important to research your local building and accessibility codes.
 Local codes differ by state, region, and even city.
+These may even vary based on the age and type of building or business, as certain things are grandfathered and have a different standard.
+Always do your research to determine which requirements apply to your situation.

 Now, on to ADA guidelines.

 Enter the dimension you recorded in step one for vertical rise, and select the desired slope ratio (again, ADA recommends 1:12) into our incline calculator, and it will give you the minimum ramp length required for the location.
+By plugging in the vertical measurement, the calculator gives you a quick answer for exactly how much ramp you’ll need based on the selected incline ratio.

 Make sure you have enough space for the ramp length required.
 Compare the available distance you measured in step one with the run length value provided in the incline calculator results.
+Don’t forget, a ramp does not have to be completely straight—the modular nature allows for you to set up a U-turn when needed.
+This lets you have sufficient length in a more compact area.

 You will also want to ensure there’s enough space for the width of the ramp and any platforms that will be incorporated into the system.
 Determine the ramp width you will need, along with the platform size based on the available space you measured for in step one.
+For commercial ramps, be sure any equipment that will be going up and down is accounted for in your calculations.